bmaltais/kohya_ss/README.md

 * Dialogs do not work
   * Make sure your file names are unique as this happens when asking if an existing file should be overridden
 * No auto-update support.
 Must run update scripts outside docker manually and then rebuild with `docker compose build`.

+If you run on Linux, there is an alternative docker container port with less limitations.
+You can find the project [here](https://github.com/P2Enjoy/kohya_ss-docker).

 ### Linux and macOS
 In the terminal, run